QuentinRa/blog.quentinra.dev/networking/architecture/index.md

 **Spoofing**: an actor can usurp another machine identity to fake messages coming from the victim

-**MITM**: xxx
+**Tampering**: without integrity checks, an actor can tamper with messages without the sender/receiver being aware of it
 </div><div>

-**Tampering**: without integrity checks, an actor can tamper with messages without the sender/receiver being aware of it
+**MITM** (Man-in-the-middle): an actor intercepts communications and modify or manipulate the data being transmitted.

 **Firewalls**: it's important that the firewall has good access control rules and both the rules and the firewall are up-to-date.